Do you know a woman who is being abused? A legal rights handbook

 Preparing to testify

-It may take many months or even more than a year between the day of the violence and the day of the trial.
-Reviewing your police statement or any notes you made can help you remember exactly what happened.
-But you will not have the statement with you when you testify.
+It may take many months or even more than a year between the day your partner was charged and the day of the trial.
+Reviewing your police statement or any notes you made can

 If you want to meet with the Crown before the trial, VWAP staff can help you arrange a meeting and get a copy of your police statement to review.
-VWAP staff can also tell you what to expect in the courtroom.
-They may even be able to give you a courtroom tour before the trial.
-See Will someone help me if my partner is charged?

 Your partner or their family might try to scare you.
 If you are concerned for your safety, tell the police officer, court security, or someone at the VWAP.